kylejones200/psis_4700_applied_ai/webslides/advanced_The-Future-of-AI-Workflows.md

 ## The Core Idea

-AI used to mean stitching tools together — prompt templates, retrievers, chains.
+AI used to mean stitching tools together — prompt templates, retrievers, chains
 Now, workflows are unified: orchestration is built into the model or platform

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.